-Do you know how to say “his bark is worse than his bite” in Spanish?
+Do you know how to say in Spanish “to call the shots”?

 It is said…

 (To hold the frying pan by the handle).

 TENER, usually translated as “to have“ in the sense of meaning “to possess” or “to own.
 It is a particularly useful verb.

 In general, its conjugation is quite irregular, here you have the present tense:

 But it is not only is it used to indicate possession, it is also used in a variety of idiomatic expressions to indicate emotions or states of being.

 The subjunctive (el subjuntivo) is a mood that expresses several concepts, such as a wish, hope, or doubt, as well as an obligation or a necessity.
 It is only used occasionally in modern in English, but in Spanish is quite common.